davidsbatista/BREDS/README.md

     min_pattern_support=2       # minimum number of instances in a cluster to be considered a pattern

-and then be passed with the argument `--config=parameters.cfg` to the runner script.
+and passed with the argument `--config=parameters.cfg`

 It also supports negative seeds, that is, pairs of entities in a potential relationship that should not be extracted.
 The negative seeds also help control the semantic drift of the extraction process.
 Negative seeds are specified in a